 17 Sep How Close are We to Gender Equality in the Workplace?

-Discrimination based on gender has become ubiquitous in the world with most incidences being seen in the corporate industry.
+Gender equality in the workplace: Discrimination based on gender has become ubiquitous in the world with most incidences being seen in the corporate industry.
 We often see reports of gender disparity in leading firms, lack of woman representation and innumerable cases of sexual harassment against women.
-Also, on the other hand we have seen an emerging trend of concentrated efforts by some of the organizations to overcome this problem by making certain women associations and committees to be able to make the workplace a safer and more equal place for the employees.
-The gender equality movement has been going on since a long time, but has it been a success?
+Also, on the other hand, we have seen an emerging trend of concentrated efforts by some of the organizations to overcome this problem by making certain women associations and committees to be able to make the workplace a safer and more equal place for the employees.
+The gender equality movement has been going on for a long time, but has it been a success?

 Women have historically been presented as subordinates, and this myth though been curtailed hasn’t been able to completely cease.
 According to a global survey held in 2017 by Grant Thornton – Women in business: New perspectives on risk and reward, India ranked third lowest in having women in leadership roles for the third consecutive year after Japan and Argentina.
-Among all the businesses surveyed in India, 41 per cent of them have no women in leadership roles.
-The survey also concluded that only 7 per cent of the senior management (CEO/ Managing Director) roles were held by women in India.
-The most common roles held by women in India are Human Resources Director (25 per cent) and Corporate Controller (18 per cent).
+Among all the businesses surveyed in India, 41 percent of them have no women in leadership roles.
+The survey also concluded that only 7 percent of the senior management (CEO/ Managing Director) roles were held by women in India.
+The most common roles held by women in India are the Human Resources Director (25 percent) and Corporate Controller (18 percent).
 These figures were better than the previous two years and show that the women have started becoming more self-sufficient and independent than ever before, but this number is not enough.